kfarr2/dev-banr/README.md

 1. Move the banr directory to the desired location.

-2. Copy and paste the specified code from vhost.conf.example into your site's vhost.conf file
+2. Copy and paste the specified code from vhost.conf.example into your site's vhost.conf file.

-3. Edit the url pointed to in the Substitute command to point to the new location of banr
+3. Edit the url in the Substitute command to point to the new location of banr.

 4. ???

-5. Profit
+5. Profit.